datastreaming/frontend_digitizers_calibration/README.md

 # Frontend digitizers calibration
-This library is meant to be a stream device to calibrate digitizers channels.
+This library is meant to be a stream device for calibration of digitizers channels.

 ## Conda setup
 If you use conda, you can create an environment with the frontend_digitizers_calibration library by running: